Imperial-Brew/PaperlessReporting/scripts/pipeline/README.md

 > **Note**: The account and contact acquisition pipelines always perform a full pull of all accounts and contacts to ensure we catch any updates.
 Accounts and contacts are much smaller replies from the API, so we don't need to batch them.

+#### Creating a Custom Pipeline Manually

-Or you can create a custom pipeline by adding stages manually:
+You can create a custom pipeline by adding stages manually:

 ```python
 from scripts.pipeline.orchestrator import Pipeline